Kathleen was part of a film team for the documentary, “BIG LIES”

 BIG LIES tells the story of Joseph Stalin’s forced collectivization of private farms, his determination to oppress and wipe out the peasant population by creating a a massive artificial hunger (in Russian, this event is known as GOLODOMOR).
 During two brutal years–1931-1933—Soviet policy resulted in the deaths of an estimated 10 million people in the USSR, which then included Russia, Belarus, Ukraine, and Kazakhstan.
 The film, a joint U.S./Russian film venture, addresses the issue of society’s failure to tell the truth.

-From the documentary film’s producer: “Stalin’s merciless farm policy opened the way to mass political repressions from the 1930s to 1950s and had long term social and demographic consequences which were not overcome until now.
-Eighty-five years later in Russia there is still not a single memorial to this most vicious human sacrifice committed by the State in modern history.”
+From Dr. Igor Runov, BIG LIE’s producer: “Stalin’s merciless farm policy opened the way to mass political repressions from the 1930s to 1950s, and had long term social and demographic consequences which were not overcome until now.
+Almost 90 years later in Russia, there is still not a single memorial to this most vicious human sacrifice committed by the State in modern history.”

-In her short course, The Spiritual in Writing: Across Faiths, Genres & Time, she introduces writers to the topic of “spiritual writing”—writings from the seekers, dreamers, pilgrims, saints, mystics and spiritual masters across faith traditions (Judaism; Christianity; Islam; Buddhism), across genres (poetry/fiction/nonfiction) and across international borders.
+In her short course, The Spiritual in Writing: Across Faiths, Genres & Time, she introduces writers to the topic of “spiritual writing”—writings from the seekers, dreamers, pilgrims, saints, mystics and spiritual masters across faith traditions (Judaism; Christianity; Islam; Buddhism); across genres poetry/fiction/nonfiction); and across international borders.

 Along with the Russia-born poet, editor, and language teacher, Olga Livshin, Kathleen has also designed and taught, Writing with Anna Akhmatova.
 In this popular seminar, participants are introduced to Anna Andreyevna Akhmatova (1889-1966), one of Russia’s greatest poets whose life embodied the notion that “great poetry is often a response to total disaster.”